Josuto/monguito/README.md

 You may find an example of how to instantiate and use a repository that performs basic CRUD operations over instances of `Book` and its aforementioned subtypes at [`book.repository.test.ts`](test/book.repository.test.ts).
 You may also find an example on `monguito`'s transactional CRUD operations at [`book.transactional-repository.test.ts`](test/book.transactional-repository.test.ts).

 Moreover, if you are interested in knowing how to inject and use a custom repository in a NestJS application, visit [`nestjs-mongoose-book-manager`](examples/nestjs-mongoose-book-manager).
-But before jumping to that link, we recommend reading the following section.
+But before jumping to that link, I recommend reading the following section.

 # Write Your Own Repository Interfaces